ralralra/myClaud/thesis/thesis_main.md

 - Kim, S. (김성문). *AI 시대와 고전문학* [The age of artificial intelligence and classical literature].
 - Russell, S. (2019). *Human compatible: Artificial intelligence and the problem of control*.
 Viking.
 - Searle, J. R. (1980).
 Minds, brains, and programs. *Behavioral and Brain Sciences, 3*(3), 417–424.
 - Shermer, M. (2014).
-The pattern-seeking brain.
-NPR TED Radio Hour.
+The believing brain.
+Times Books.
 - Turing, A. M. (1950).
 Computing machinery and intelligence. *Mind, 59*(236), 433–460.